 - Below that you should see a row of boxes for each of your categories (very similar to the Tour setup in Step 2 above).
 Move the correct values over to the right hand side using the arrow buttons, like so:

 Figure 12.
 Categories selected

 - Save your changes and repeat for your other Product filters

 Your product filters are now ready to use, however, there are a couple of different ways you can check they are working as you'd like:

-- In the Product filters page in Configuration & setup: The table shows the number of Tours returned by each product filter, clicking on the number lists the Tour names.
+- In the Product filters page in Configuration> System & setup: The table shows the number of Tours returned by each product filter, clicking on the number lists the Tour names.

 Figure 13.
 Product filter table